Natural-born-citizen clause (United States): 1800s

-Joseph Story, an Associate Justice of the U.S. Supreme Court 1812-1845, said that the term native citizen is synonymous with natural born citizen, though he does not define either term.
-Twice (1834 in "Constitutional Class Book" then 1840 in "Familiar Exposion of the Constitution") he wrote:
+Joseph Story, an Associate Justice of the U.S. Supreme Court (1812-1845), said that the term native citizen is synonymous with natural born citizen, though he does not define either term.
+Twice (1834 in "Constitutional Class Book" then 1840 in "A Familiar Exposition of the Constitution of the United States:") he wrote:

 1900s

 Alexander Porter Morse, the lawyer who represented Louisiana in Plessy v.
 Ferguson, considered this connection between native born and natural born to signify that only a child of citizens should be allowed to run for president.
 In the Albany Law Journal, he wrote:

 If it was intended that anybody who was a citizen by birth should be eligible, it would only have been necessary to say, "no person, except a native-born citizen"; but the framers thought it wise, in view of the probable influx of European immigration, to provide that the president should at least be the child of citizens owing allegiance to the United States at the time of his birth.
 It may be observed in passing that the current phrase "native-born citizen" is well understood; but it is pleonasm and should be discarded; and the correct designation, "native citizen" should be substituted in all constitutional and statutory enactments, in judicial decisions and in legal discussions where accuracy and precise language are essential to intelligent discussion.